LedgerHQ/app-bitcoin-new/doc/wallet.md

 A _wallet policy_ is a structured representation of an account secured by a policy expressed with output script descriptors.
 It is composed by two parts: a wallet descriptor template and the vector of key placeholder expressions.

-A _wallet descriptor template_ follows language very similar to output descriptor, except that each `KEY` expression with a key placeholder `KP` expression, that refers to to one of the keys in the keys information vector, plus the additional derivation steps to use for that key.
+A _wallet descriptor template_ follows language very similar to output descriptor, with a few differences; the biggest one is that each `KEY` expression with a key placeholder `KP` expression, that refers to to one of the keys in the _keys information vector_, plus the additional derivation steps to use for that key.
+Contextually, the keys information vector contains all the relevant _xpubs_, and possibly their key origin information.

-Each key information is an expression similar to the `KEY` expressions of output descriptors, except that
-- only serialized extended public keys ("xpubs") are supported at this time;
-- key origin information is compulsory for internal keys.
+Each entry in the key information vector contains an _xpub_ (other types of keys supported in output script descriptors are not allowed), possible preceeded by the key origin information.
+The key origin information is compulsory for internal keys.

 This section formally defines wallet policies, and how they relate to output script descriptors.

 ## Formal definition

-A wallet policy is composed by a wallet descriptor template, together with a vector of key information items.
+A _wallet policy_ is composed by a _wallet descriptor template_, together with a vector of _key information items_.

 ### Wallet descriptor template ====